Pinnacle Financial Partners (NASDAQ:PNFP) Posts Quarterly Earnings Results, Beats Estimates By $0.01 EPS

 Pinnacle Financial Partners (NASDAQ:PNFP – Get Free Report) announced its quarterly earnings data on Wednesday.
-The financial services provider reported $1.68 earnings per share for the quarter, beating analysts’ consensus estimates of $1.67 by $0.01, MarketWatch Earnings reports.
-The firm had revenue of $396.34 million during the quarter, compared to analysts’ expectations of $416.97 million.
+The financial services provider reported $1.68 earnings per share (EPS) for the quarter, topping the consensus estimate of $1.67 by $0.01, MarketWatch Earnings reports.
+The company had revenue of $396.34 million for the quarter, compared to analysts’ expectations of $416.97 million.
 Pinnacle Financial Partners had a net margin of 20.17% and a return on equity of 9.78%.
-The business’s quarterly revenue was down 1.4% compared to the same quarter last year.
-During the same quarter in the previous year, the business posted $1.76 earnings per share.
+The business’s revenue was down 1.4% compared to the same quarter last year.
+During the same quarter in the previous year, the company posted $1.76 EPS.

 Pinnacle Financial Partners Announces Dividend

-The business also recently disclosed a quarterly dividend, which will be paid on Friday, February 23rd.
+The firm also recently announced a quarterly dividend, which will be paid on Friday, February 23rd.
 Shareholders of record on Friday, February 2nd will be paid a $0.22 dividend.
+This represents a $0.88 dividend on an annualized basis and a yield of 1.05%.
 The ex-dividend date of this dividend is Thursday, February 1st.
-This represents a $0.88 annualized dividend and a yield of 1.05%.
-Pinnacle Financial Partners’s dividend payout ratio is presently 12.26%.
+Pinnacle Financial Partners’s dividend payout ratio (DPR) is presently 12.26%.

 Hedge Funds Weigh In On Pinnacle Financial Partners